Sealed Maintenance-Free Batteries

 The AGM and Gel Cell are the two main types of Maintenance-Free batteries.
 While they have a lower lifespan and operate at a lower efficiency than the properly maintained FLA, they will however last much longer than a poorly maintained FLA battery.
 They are cheaper, easier to transport and store.
 They can be stored in living areas.
 They can operate in higher temperatures without the risk of causing explosions.
 They are the safest battery designs.
 They emit gases only when severely overcharged.
 They eliminate worries about explosions and constant maintenance.

-At SolarKobo, we help our clients make the best choice of batteries according to their peculiar needs and budget.
+At SolarKobo, we help our clients anywhere in Nigeria make the best choice of batteries according to their peculiar needs and budget.